stibiumz/phalcon.eager-loading/README.md

 This package provides eager-loading support for Phalcon 1.3.* - 2.0.*.
-Requires PHP 5.6
+Requires PHP 5.6, for PHP 5.3 support use [this branch](tree/php-5.3)

 Usage
 -----